Last Updated on April 2, 2021 by Morris Green

 Did you know that most of the people killed in alcohol-related crashes include teenage drivers and passengers?
-According to NCDOT.gov, in 2009, 139 sixteen to nineteen-year-olds were fatally injured on North Carolina roadways, and 24 were in alcohol-related crashes.
+According to NCDOT.gov, in 2019, fifteen to nineteen-year-olds accounted for 975 alcohol related crashes on North Carolina roadways, resulting in 9 fatalities.
 The fact is too many people still fail to realize the danger of mixing alcohol with driving.
 As a result, North Carolina has a zero tolerance law when it comes to underage drinking.

 The Zero Tolerance Law makes it illegal for anyone under the age of 21 to drive after consuming alcohol.
 The law also applies to drug use.
 In the state of North Carolina, you are breaking the law if you are under the age of 21 and you:

 - Drive while any amount of alcohol you previously consumed is still in your system; or